-The short answer is: salt is salt.
+The short answer is—salt is salt.
 No matter where it’s from or how much it costs, all salts are roughly 99% sodium chloride, your friend NaCl from high school chemistry.
 The rest is minerals, and in such trace amounts you’re not likely to taste the difference from one to another.

-So when you’re using salt in a recipe where it’s going to dissolve – in a soup or a sauté, for example – there’s no point using anything fancy.
+So when you’re using salt in a recipe where it’s going to dissolve—in a soup or a sauté, for example—there’s no point using anything fancy.
 Use whatever is inexpensive and whatever you’re used to.

 Where you may notice a difference from one salt to another is in a raw application, as in a final sprinkling before you eat.
 Two things account for that difference, one being that 1% difference between salts, where one may have a little magnesium and another has iron or potassium.

 The other, more likely thing that makes a difference between fancy salts, however, is texture.
-Depending on the construction of the salt crystals – fine, coarse, flaked, whatever – they will melt, or not, and land in different spots on your tongue, or not, effecting the way your food tastes.
+Depending on the construction of the salt crystals—fine, coarse, flaked, whatever—they will melt, or not, and land in different spots on your tongue, or not, effecting the way your food tastes.

 In other words, when it’s going to get cooked in, use whatever salt you have on hand.
 When it’s going to be sprinkled on top, you might find that different salts make the same food taste different.
-(More on this, and my own experiments with designer salts, in another post.)

 Which brings us to kosher salt.
 No, Aunt Leah, kosher salt isn’t from a holy place and doesn’t have magic minerals.
 In fact, it should really be called koshering salt because rather than being okay to use if you observe kosher dietary laws (all salt is dietarily kosher), kosher salt the salt that’s used to prepare meat in accordance with those laws.

 Why is kosher salt so popular with chefs?
 One, because it’s pure.
 It doesn’t have things like calcium silicate, dextrose, and potassium iodide, which are added to many table salts and which some people say they can taste.
-(I’ve heard calcium silicate can leave a metallic taste at the tip of your tongue.)
+(Calcium silicate can leave a metallic taste at the tip of your tongue.)
 And two, kosher salt’s larger crystals make it easier to grab and sprinkle with bare fingers as chefs are prone to do.
 And three, kosher salt is inexpensive.
 So it’s a pure, large-crystal salt that’s inexpensive.
 Those three things earn it a place in a professional kitchen.

 But it’s worth mentioning that a lot of chefs use kosher salt simply because a lot of chefs use kosher salt.
 I mean, how uncool would I be if I didn’t?
 And that’s just as good a reason as any, I suppose.

-One caveat: in baking, use the type of salt that the recipe specifies.
+One caveat.
+In baking, use the type of salt that the recipe specifies.
 Besides adding flavor, salt plays chemical roles in baked goods that shouldn’t be messed with.